Stay of Removal

 - Documentation of your criminal record

-Our York immigration attorney will review your case and determine all of your available legal options, besides a stay of removal.
-If there are no other options and you have met all the requirements in your case, we will prepare the request of a stay of removal, gather the necessary evidence, and attend your appointment at ERO with you to submit the stay in person.
+Our immigration attorney will review your case and determine all of your available legal options besides a stay of removal.
+If there are no other options and you have met all the requirements in your case, we will prepare the request for a stay of removal, gather the necessary evidence, and attend your appointment at ERO with you to submit the stay in person.
 We will be in constant communication with the ERO regarding your case.

 Contact us and schedule your initial consultation today.